Alexander Williams Tolbert

 Research

-I am currently a Postdoctoral Researcher at the Department of Quantitative Theory and Methods at Emory University, transitioning to an Assistant Professor role in the same department in the fall of 2024.
-I am also the co-principal investigator of the AI & Philosophy Lab with Emily Ruth Diana.
+I am currently an Assistant Professor in the Department of Quantitative Theory and Methods.
+I am also the principal investigator of the Tolbert Black Digital Studies Lab and the co-principal investigator of the AI & Philosophy Lab with Emily Ruth Diana.
 I completed my Ph.D. in Philosophy at the University of Pennsylvania and concurrently earned a Masters in Statistics from the Wharton School at the same institution.

 My doctoral journey was guided by my advisors Anita Allen, a legal scholar and philosopher, Quayshawn Spencer, a philosopher of science and race, and Michael Kearns, a computer scientist and machine learning researcher.
 My dissertation committee was further enriched with the expertise of Samuel Freeman, a specialist in political philosophy and ethics, Aaron Roth, a computer scientist specializing in machine learning, and Scott Weinstein, a mathematical logician.